-A Quick Start Guide is provided for the mobile device on which the patient app comes pre-installed and for the patient app that will be installed on a personal mobile device.
-Give the appropriate Quick Start Guide to the patient along with the mobile device (if applicable).
+A Quick Start Guide is provided for each mobile device on which the patient app comes pre-installed.
+Give this to the patient along with the mobile device.
+It contains abbreviated instructions on using the patient app.
 For detailed information on using the patient app and magnet, see the myLUX Patient App for Insertable Cardiac Monitor Patient Handbook.